 This project will provide excellent practical experience for future work in public health, social work, and advocacy.
-It requires a high level of emotional intelligence, sensitivity, compassion, and confidence, and provides an especially direct opportunity to make a difference in the lives of very vulnerable people in a particularly poor region of Tanzania.
+It requires a high level of emotional intelligence, sensitivity, compassion, and confidence, and provides an opportunity to a direct impact in the lives of vulnerable people in a particularly poor region of Tanzania.

-Note: Impact is cumulative impact over last 5 years
+Note: Impact = cumulative impact over last 5 years

 10 water springs rehabilitated

 2 dispensaries opened Serves 24,000 patients per year